 Any visit out to the Dry Tortugas National Park definitely requires a bit of pre-planning.
 This is not the kind of place you can simply show up at, if only because of the fact that it is 70 miles from the nearest city.
 For a properly planned trip to the Dry Tortugas, you will need to be aware of the following: directions & how to get there, operating hours & seasons, fees & reservations, and things to do.

 The actual Tortugas islands are only accessible by boat or plane.
-The most common way to get out here is via the Yankee Freedom or sea plane.
+The most common way to get out here is via the sea plane charters.
 The flights aboard the seaplanes are slightly more expensive and have very limited availability.
-The ferry departs daily at 8AM from Key West and returns about 5:30PM.
+Our boat charters depart daily at 8AM or 9AM from Key West and there are two options via boat, on a fishing or overnight sailing charter.
+The fishing charter, however, does not go onto any land in the Dry Tortugas, but provides an excellent fishing destination and the scenery is incredible.

 Getting to Key West is easy.
 The island has a small airport that is accessible from most major Florida cities.
 Driving down to Key West is also an option, the island is located about 3.5 hours from Miami.
 If you are somewhere on the West coast of Florida, a ferry called the Key West Express transports people daily from Fort Myers to Key West (this is an excellent option for people who do not want to make the long drive from the west coast down to Key West).
 Several shuttle buses also run from different cities in Florida including Miami and Ft.
 Lauderdale.